-- DO NOT attempt to hide, ignore, avoid, or run from the surveyors, unless you are involved in a patient's care that would prohibit you from responding! - DO NOT Panic, RELAX and TAKE A DEEP BREATH! - DO NOT volunteer unrelated information. - DO NOT USE phrases that will demonstrate inconsistencies such as, "It should be..," "Usually we...," or "Most of the time...". - DO NOT let the surveyor make you feel defensive.
+- Attempt to hide, ignore, avoid, or run from the surveyors, unless you are involved in a patient's care that would prohibit you from responding!

+- Panic, RELAX and TAKE A DEEP BREATH!

+- Volunteer unrelated information.

+- Let the surveyor make you feel defensive.

+- Use phrases that will demonstrate inconsistencies such as, "It should be", "Usually we" or "Most of the time"